 Current State of Crypto Adoption in Liechtenstein

-Liechtenstein has embraced cryptocurrencies as official payment methods for a range of government services.
+Liechtenstein has also embraced cryptocurrencies as official payment methods for a range of government services.

 This means that Liechtenstein citizens can now use digital currencies like Ethereum (ETH), Bitcoin (BTC), and Elrond (EGLD) to pay for commercial licenses, trademark registrations, and extracts from official registers.